Kashyapa: Legends

 Kashyapa is mentioned in numerous Hindu texts such as the Puranas and the Hindu Epics.
 The stories related to Kashyapa in different texts are widely inconsistent, and many are considered allegorical.
 For example, in the Ramayana, he is married to the eight daughters of Daksha, while in the Mahabharata and Vishnu Purana he is described as married to thirteen daughters.
 Some of the names of the thirteen daughters Kashyapa married in the Hindu text Vishnu Purana are different from the list found in Mahabharata.
 Some texts describe Kashyapa as the son of Marichi, ancestor of solar dynasty, a contemporary with Uttamapada the second king of Brahmavarta and who married daughters of Daksha Prajapati the son of Brahma, others mention about him marrying daughters of Daksha Prajapati the last king of Brahmavarta, 15 in male descent from Uttamapada.
 It may be supposed that there have existed several persons named Kashyapa all of whom are usually confounded.

-In some Puranas, Kashyapa is said to have drained the Kashmir valley to make it inhabitable.
+In some Puranas, Kashyapa is said to have drained the Kashmir Valley to make it inhabitable.
 Some interpret this legend to parallel the legend of Buddhist Manjushri draining Nepal and Tibet, wherein the "draining" is an allegory for teaching ideas and doctrines, removing stagnant waters of ignorance and extending learning and civilization into the valley.
-The Sindh city Multan (now in Pakistan), also called Mulasthana, has been interpreted alternatively as Kashyapapura in some stories after Kashyap.
-Yet another interpretation has been to associate Kashyapa as River Indus in the Sindh region.
+The city of Multan (now in Pakistan), also called Mulasthana, has been interpreted alternatively as Kashyapapura in some stories after Kashyap.
+Yet another interpretation has been to associate Kashyapa as Indus River in the Sindh region.
 However, these interpretations and the links of Multan as Kashyapapura to Kashmir have been questioned.

 According to the ancient legends, Kashyapa reclaimed that land from a vast lake, his school was based there, and the land was named after him.